Jbleezy/BO1-Reimagined/README.md

 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
 * Make it so Death Machine and FG42 weapon models look better with higher FOV
 * Fix sprint and dive anims on Ray Gun
-* Use Sleepy when game crashes on map load
-* Remove zombie failsafe death print before release
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Find a way to be able to shoot through more than 3 zombies
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)